AMA-IPPS Meetings & Events

 Engaging physicians in integrated care

 Fixing health care and moving toward integrated care will require a sea-change in the way many physicians practice and involves moving from a model organized around individual physicians to a system approach of team-based care.
 Such radical change can only succeed when embraced by physicians, yet many are resistant and anxious about the changes underway, fearing the loss of autonomy and status quo.
-Faculty (to be determined) will discuss how physician leaders can articulate their vision of what lies on the other side of change and at the same time acknowledge and be forthright about the sacrifice involved in getting there.
+Drs.
+Scott Flinn, CMO, Arch Health Partners (Calif.), and Rae Ann Williams, Regional Assistant Medical Director for Primary Care, Park Nicollet HealthPartners Care Group (Minn.), will discuss how physician leaders can articulate their vision of what lies on the other side of change and at the same time acknowledge and be forthright about the sacrifice involved in getting there.
 Learn how physician-led organizations have addressed this issue, mistakes they made and the successes they had in moving physicians toward a shared goal of achieving team-based, high quality, cost appropriate care for every patient.
+The program will be moderated by Mark Miller, Director of Survey Studies and Research at the American Medical Group Association.

 Resolutions, which should be written and submitted on the IPPS resolution template, must be submitted to Carrie Waller (email@example.com) by Sept.
 27. Resolutions submitted after this date are considered “late” and require a 2/3 vote of the IPPS Assembly in order to be considered.